dmitriyshub/ocp-kdump/docs/KDUMP_MC_README.md

 # KDUMP MachineConfig Configuration

-This section outlines configuring kdump using MachineConfig in an OpenShift cluster environment.
-This method allows for centralized management of kdump settings across all nodes in the pool.
+This section describes how to configure kdump using MachineConfig within an OpenShift cluster environment.
+This method enables centralized management of kdump settings across all nodes in the pool, ensuring consistency and ease of maintenance.

 **NOTE:** Always Backup the configuration files!

-## Choose Your Preffered Target Path and Create Butane File
+## Prepare the Configuration Files

-Prepare a Butane configuration file to set up the kdump service:
+Start by preparing a Butane configuration file to set up the kdump service:

 ```yaml
 variant: openshift